-Overview of content management with Classic CMS
+Get started with Classic CMS

-This topic summarizes Configured Commerce Classic CMS features.
+Summarizes Configured Commerce Classic CMS features.

 With the Configured Commerce Classic CMS, you get an all-in-one solution that includes the same core web content management (WCM) functionality you would find in separate enterprise WCM solutions.
 With strong WCM technology embedded in Configured Commerce, the need for a separate content management solution is eliminated, lowering the total cost of ownership of your eCommerce solution.
 See Understanding the development architecture for a front-end architecture diagram of Classic CMS.

-We recommend Chrome when using the CMS.
+You should use Chrome when using Classic CMS.

 To fully use the Content Management System (CMS) shell, the user logging into the site must have both the Content Manager and Content Approver roles.
 In addition, the user must have an active customer able to log into the Configured Commerce website.